SciML/SciMLDocs/docs/src/highlevels/partial_differential_equation_solvers.md

 to represent spectral and pseudospectral discretizations of partial differential equations as ordinary differential equations for the SciML equation solvers.

-## Gridap.jl: Julia-Basd Tools for Finite Element Discretizations
+## Gridap.jl: Julia-Based Tools for Finite Element Discretizations

 [Gridap.jl](https://github.com/gridap/Gridap.jl) is a package for grid-based approximation of partial differential equations, particularly notable for its use of conforming and